John A. Carroll: Early life and education

-Born in Denver, he attended the public schools, and during the First World War served in the United States Army (1918–1919).
+Born in Denver, he attended the public schools, and during the First World War served in the United States Army from 1918 to 1919.
 He graduated from Westminster Law School in Denver in 1929, and was admitted to the bar the same year and commenced practice in Denver.

 Legal career

-In 1933 and 1934, he was assistant United States attorney, and was district attorney of Denver from 1937 to 1941.
+In 1933 and 1934 he was assistant United States attorney, and was district attorney of Denver from 1937 to 1941.
 He was regional attorney for the Office of Price Administration in 1942 and 1943, and served in the Second World War as a commissioned officer in the U.S. Army from 1943 to 1945, after which he resumed the practice of law.

 Political career

+Congress

-In 1946 and 1948, Carroll was elected as a Democratic representative to the Eightieth and Eighty-first Congresses (January 3, 1947 to January 3, 1951).
+In 1946 and 1948 Carroll was elected as a Democratic representative to the Eightieth and Eighty-first Congresses (January 3, 1947 to January 3, 1951).

+Senate campaigns

 Rather than run for re-election to the House in 1950, he was an unsuccessful candidate for election as a Democrat to the United States Senate.
 He ran for the Senate again in 1954 but was again defeated.

 He was a special assistant to President Harry Truman from 1951 to 1952.

+Tenure in the Senate

 He was elected as a Democrat to the United States Senate in 1956, after defeating former United States Secretary of Agriculture Charles F. Brannan in the Democratic primary and former Republican Governor Daniel I.J.
-Thornton in the general election.
+Thornton in the general election by a margin of less than one-half of one percent.
 He served in the Senate from January 3, 1957 to January 3, 1963.
 He was an unsuccessful candidate for reelection in 1962, having been defeated by Republican Peter H. Dominick.

+Retirement and death

 He was a resident of Denver until his death.
 Interment was at Fort Logan National Cemetery, Denver.